Stolon development more prominent in some genotypes. (cv. Capella with B. insculpta invading from right)

-A stoloniferous and/or tufted perennial, commonly with pink to red stolons; upright culms to 50 cm pre-flowering and 90 cm at maturity.
-Leaf blades greyish green, linear, 5-10 (rarely -30 cm) long, and 2-6 mm wide; usually glabrous except for few sparse hairs at base; ligule a short, fringed membrane.
-Flowering culms, 2-3 branched; nodes glabrous or pubescent.
-Inflorescence subdigitate, or digitate, purplish in colour, emitting an aromatic odour when crushed; axis 5-15 mm long, with 3-13 racemes, 2-7 cm long; sessile spikelet with geniculate and twisted awn 10-18 mm long; pedicellate spikelet unawned, usually neuter, often bearing a pit in apical third of lower glume.
-1.1-1.6 million seed units/kg (1 seed unit = sessile spikelet + pedicellate spikelet + awn< /A > ).
+Weakly tufted, stoloniferous perennial; stolons commonly pink to red; culms erect or geniculately ascending, to 50 cm tall pre-flowering and 90 cm at maturity.
+Leaf blades greyish green, linear, 5‒10 (‒30) cm long, and 2‒6 mm wide; usually glabrous except for few sparse hairs at base; ligule a short, fringed membrane.
+Flowering culms, 2‒3 branched; nodes glabrous or pubescent.
+Inflorescence subdigitate, or digitate, purplish in colour, emitting an aromatic odour when crushed; axis 0.5‒3 cm long, with 3‒13 racemes, 2‒7 cm long; spikelets in pairs; sessile spikelet comprising two florets, one fertile bearing geniculate and twisted awn 10‒20 mm long, the other mainly sterile (rarely male); pedicellate spikelet unawned, usually neuter, often bearing a pit in apical third of lower glume.
+1.1‒1.6 million seed units/kg (1 seed unit = sessile spikelet + pedicellate spikelet + awn).

-Most commonly found in areas with annual rainfall from 600-900 mm, but also grows at >2,000 mm rainfall and down to 500 mm.
-Considered as a perennial, drought-evading species, with growth declining rapidly with the onset of dry conditions.
-Can tolerate short periods of waterlogging .
+Most commonly found in areas with annual rainfall from 600 to 900 mm, but also grows at >2,000 mm rainfall and down to 500 mm.
+Considered a perennial, drought-evading species, with growth declining rapidly with the onset of dry conditions.
+Can tolerate short periods of waterlogging.

-Native and naturalised over a wide latitudinal range, from near the equator to latitude 28º, and from sea level to >2,000 m asl.
-This equates to a range in average annual temperature from about 17-27ºC.
-There is little growth once grass temperatures reach 3-4ºC.
-Tops and stolons are killed by frost, but stand recovers from the tufted crowns along the stolons, provided grass temperatures do not fall much below about -6ºC.
+Native and naturalized over a wide latitudinal range, from near the equator to latitude 28º, and from sea level to >2,000 m asl.
+This equates to a range in average annual temperature from about 17‒27 ºC.
+There is little growth once grass temperatures reach 3‒4 ºC.
+Tops and stolons are killed by frost, but stand recovers from the tufted crowns along the stolons, provided grass temperatures do not fall much below about -6 ºC.

-Grows in light shade, but best in full sunlight.
+Tolerates light shade, but grows best in full sunlight.
 Does not grow well when shaded by taller pasture plants or weeds.

 Flowering time varies markedly with ecotype, with first flowers emerging from late January to early May in the southern hemisphere subtropics.
 Late flowering varieties may fail to set seed before the onset of frost in some environments.

+Commonly found in heavily grazed or frequently mowed areas of grassland and open woodland.
 Distribution is strongly controlled by management.
 It is favoured by heavy grazing or frequent mowing, and represents the first stage in degradation of the Sehima/Dichanthium cover in India.
 Early flowering varieties in particular should be grazed fairly heavily to reduce the increase in fibre content of the forage that occurs with flowering.
-Also becomes dominant in heavily grazed, degrading tussock grass pastures, notably those based on Cenchrus ciliaris and Heteropogon contortus .
+Also becomes dominant in heavily grazed, degrading tussock grass pastures, notably those based on Cenchrus ciliaris and Heteropogon contortus.